Considering a DIY outdoor kitchen project?

 Now you’ve made your cutouts.
 Nice work!

 You’ll be provided with grill arms or supports.
-These will reinforce the openings for the appliances.
+These will reinforce the openings for the built in grill and other appliances.

 Simply install the supports using the screws that are provided.